Unsupervised Learning of Unbiased Visual Representations: Analysis on controlled experiments

 \subsection{Easier patterns are preferred}

-In this section we analyze how the bias affects the learning process, in order to provide a better understanding of the bias-capturing model.
-By analyzing the training process at different values of $\rho$, we can identify when the color bias shifts from being benign to malignant.
-Fig.~\ref{fig:mnist-training} shows the training accuracy of vanilla models (the first step of our technique) trained with different values of $\rho$.
-Given that, in this case, the number of target classes and the number of different colors (bias classes) are the same, we are able to compute a bias \emph{pseudo-accuracy} by finding the permutation of the predicted labels which maximizes the accuracy with respect to the ground truth bias labels: this gives value gives us an indication on how the final predictions of the model are aligned with the bias.
+In this section, we analyze how the bias affects the learning process, to provide a better understanding of the bias-capturing model.
+By analyzing the training process at different values of $\rho$, we can identify when the color bias shifts from benign to malignant.
+Fig.~\ref{fig:mnist-training} shows the training accuracy of vanilla models trained with different values of $\rho$.
+Given that, in this case, the number of target classes and the number of different colors (bias classes) are the same, we can compute a bias \emph{pseudo-accuracy} by finding the permutation of the predicted labels which maximizes the accuracy for the ground truth bias labels: this value gives us an indication of how the final predictions of the model are aligned with the bias.
 From Fig.~\ref{fig:mnist-train} we observe that the target accuracy on the training set is, as expected, close to 100\%, while the bias accuracy is exactly the value of $\rho$, meaning that the models learned to recognize the digit.
-This holds true also for the unbiased test set (Fig~\ref{fig:mnist-unbiased-test}), where the value $\rho=0.1$.
-However, if we focus on higher end of $\rho$ values (most difficult settings) as shown in Fig.~\ref{fig:mnist-unbiased-test-zoom}, we observe a rapid inversion in the trend: the target accuracy decreases, dropping to 10\% for $\rho=0.999$, while the bias accuracy becomes higher, close to 100\% towards the end of the $\rho$ range.
+This holds also for the unbiased test set (Fig~\ref{fig:mnist-unbiased-test}), where the value $\rho=0.1$.
+However, if we focus on the higher end of $\rho$ values (most difficult settings) as shown in Fig.~\ref{fig:mnist-unbiased-test-zoom}, we observe a rapid inversion in the trend: the target accuracy decreases, dropping to 10\% for $\rho=0.999$, while the bias accuracy becomes higher, close to 100\% towards the end of the $\rho$ range.
 In these settings, given the strong correlation between target and bias classes, it is clear that the bias has become easier for the model to learn, and thus malignant.
-These results can be viewed as further confirmation that neural networks tend to prefer and prioritize the learning of simpler patterns first, as noted by Nam~\emph{et~al.}~\cite{nam2020learning} and especially Arpit~\emph{et~al.}~\cite{arpit2017memorization}: it is clear that, in order to be malignant, a bias must:
+These results can be viewed as further confirmation that neural networks tend to prefer and prioritize the learning of simpler patterns first, as noted by Nam~\emph{et~al.}~\cite{nam2020learning}, \addedrev{Zhang~\emph{et~al.}~ \cite{zhang2023learning}}, and especially Arpit~\emph{et~al.}~\cite{arpit2017memorization}: it is clear that, to be malignant, a bias must:

 \begin{itemize} \item be an \emph{easier} pattern to learn that the target features; \item have a strong enough correlation with the target task. \end{itemize}